MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 Tenants with a Microsoft Entra ID P1 or P2 license can continue to upload hardware OATH tokens as in the original preview.
 For more information, see [Upload hardware OATH tokens in CSV format](how-to-mfa-upload-oath-tokens.md).

-For more information aabout how to enable hardware OATH tokens and Microsoft Graph APIs that you can use to upload, activate, and assifn tokens, see [How to manage OATH tokens](how-to-mfa-manage-oath-tokens.md).
+For more information about how to enable hardware OATH tokens and Microsoft Graph APIs that you can use to upload, activate, and assign tokens, see [How to manage OATH tokens](how-to-mfa-manage-oath-tokens.md).

 ## OATH token icons